matthew-li/globus_transfer/README.md

 Python 3.3+ and the package `globus-sdk` (`pip install globus-sdk`) are required.

 A client application must be created under the user's Globus account to authorize transfers.
+Follow Steps 1-2 of this tutorial: https://globus-sdk-python.readthedocs.io/en/stable/tutorial/.
 Add the application's ID to `config.py`.

 ## 3. Package Contents